wp-plugins/dreamspeed-cdn/readme.txt

 <strong>Why aren't my images found?</strong>

 Check if they're failing on the CDN alias, but they do work at the objects.dreamhost.com URL.
 If so, you somehow goofed your permissions.
-You have to go into the DreamObjects editor andf set permissions from PRIVATE to PUBLIC.
+You have to go into the DreamObjects editor and set permissions from PRIVATE to PUBLIC.
 This happens usually because the bucket was private when you made it.

 == Screenshots ==